revoltchat/rocket_empty/README.md

 # rocket_empty

-`rocket_empty` provides a singular struct `EmptyResponse` (also aliased to `NoContent`) which has a Responder implementation that returns "204 No Content".
+`rocket_empty` provides a singular struct `EmptyResponse` which has a Responder implementation that returns "204 No Content".
 In addition to this, it also implements a schema for okapi.

 I got tired of copying the same struct and implementation between projects, so here it is.